 The Case of the Missing Dumpling by Brian Elling

 Mad Libs is now offering full-length interactive fiction books— and the stories actually make sense even though they’re fill-in-the-blank format.
 Of course, they’ll always be silly and weird.
 Which is what makes them so much fun, right?
 This new format IS THE BEST!
 I love it.
-Plus, it give us a fun family activity about wordplay that we can do while eating, traveling, or just hanging out.
+Plus, it gives us a fun family activity about wordplay that we can do while eating, traveling, or just hanging out.
 (Sorry, no drawing in this one.)

 Anholt’s Artists Activity Book by Laurence Anholt